Part One: THE IMP and THE MAJESTIC

 This Omaha theater-front, littered with signs for IMP movies, appeared in the Feb 4 issue of The Moving Picture World.
 At far right the poster shouting, “EXTRA,” appears to have misspelled her name as Mary Pickerd.

-Although Their First Misunderstanding does not survive, the second IMP movie starring Mary Pickford does.
-The Dream, again co-starring Owen Moore, was released two weeks later on January 23, 1911, also directed by Thomas Ince.
+The second Pickford IMP, The Dream, again co-stars Owen Moore, and was released two weeks later on January 23, 1911, also directed by Thomas Ince.
 What both films had in common was the theme of a drunken and/or neglectful husband who learns the errors of his ways after mistreating his wife.
 Pickford, who had written film scenarios for Biograph, did not write either IMP scenario, although she would shortly be able to write similar plots from first-hand experience.

 Two reviews of The Dream appeared in The Moving Picture World, January 21 and 28, 1911 (the first is actually just a story synopsis, the second a “Commentary on the Films”):